tinacms/tina.io/content/blog/tina-cloud-a-headless-cms-backed-by-git.md

 **Private Beta**

-> _Tina Cloud is currently open to a limited set of Next.js projects, sign for [early access](https://tina.io/early-access/) to get into the private beta._
+> _Tina Cloud is currently open to a limited set of Next.js projects, sign up for [early access](https://tina.io/early-access/)._